International Transpersonal Association: History

 research.
 By 1985 the association was based in San Diego and had, by then, hosted a number of international transpersonal conferences.

 In 2004 the organization was dissolved, but later re-incorporated.
-The new ITA was corporated in may 2008.
+The new ITA was incorporated in May 2008.

 Representatives of the organization was among the contributors to the Wiley Blackwell Handbook of Transpersonal Psychology (2nd Edition.)

 Publications

 The association publishes the International Journal of Transpersonal Studies.
 The journal is sponsored by the California Institute of Integral Studies.